andreaseger/receptacle/README.md

 # Receptacle

-playground implementation of the repository pattern
+playground implementation of the repository pattern.

 goals:
- - < 100 lines of code - not counting tests
+ - small core codebase (currently 100 base + 26 method_cache + 41 registration + ~10 wiring)
  - minimal processing overhead(method dispatching should be as fast as possible)

 ## Installation